-Here’s a good reason why skipping the wash could be bad; bugs.
-Flies, ants, moths, birds, anything that can crawl or fly can come in contact with hanging fruit and vegetables.
+Anything that can crawl or fly can come in contact with fruit and vegetables in your garden.
 Who knows where those have been, and what they are carrying on them.
 You don’t know what that fly has been standing on.
-The soil I ate was in such a small quantity too, I only ever ate something after wiping as much dirt off as possible.
-Plus, I follow a few guidelines at all times.
+That’s why, in my garden, I follow these guidelines at all times to keep healthy.

 - Wash your hands after handling meats, dirt from your garden, your unfinished compost, even paper money and coins.